 But it’s way too easy to go overboard with animation and wind up with something that just confuses or overwhelms users.

-Let’s take a look at 5 examples of web animation done right and the biggest lesson we can learn from each one.
+Let’s take a look at 5 examples of

 Don’t animate several elements at once

 Here’s an example: You may want to animate a really awesome hero design that includes text, illustrations, and a call to action.

 Well, the worst thing you can do is totally distract your user by animating too many elements in that hero.
 With too much going on, people won’t know where to go next.
 Except somewhere else.

 Related: Animation principles in UI

 Think of each animation as a story—it should be easily digestible and guide the user to elements you want them to see in a certain order.

 I suggest animating one element at a time and adding .5–1 second of separation between animations.

 In this killer example from InVision’s Anton Aheichanka for Craft, we can see how to animate several elements without going overboard:

 Be mindful of the product or service you’re trying to promote.
 Sadly, the perfect illustration we designers tend to come up with isn’t actually what our client is trying to promote—it just looks beautiful, and that’s it.